Rare Earth hypothesis: A large moon

 The Moon is unusual because the other rocky planets in the Solar System either have no satellites (Mercury and Venus), or only relatively tiny satellites which are probably captured asteroids (Mars).
 After Charon, the Moon is also the largest natural satellite in the Solar System relative to the size of its parent body, being 27% the size of Earth.

-The giant-impact theory hypothesizes that the Moon resulted from the impact of a Mars-sized body, dubbed Theia, with the young Earth.
+The giant-impact theory hypothesizes that the Moon resulted from the impact of a roughly Mars-sized body, dubbed Theia, with the young Earth.
 This giant impact also gave the Earth its axial tilt (inclination) and velocity of rotation.
 Rapid rotation reduces the daily variation in temperature and makes photosynthesis viable.
 The Rare Earth hypothesis further argues that the axial tilt cannot be too large or too small (relative to the orbital plane).
 A planet with a large tilt will experience extreme seasonal variations in climate.
 A planet with little or no tilt will lack the stimulus to evolution that climate variation provides.
 In this view, the Earth's tilt is "just right".
-The gravity of a large satellite also stabilizes the planet's tilt; without this effect the variation in tilt would be chaotic, probably making complex life forms on land impossible.
+The gravity of a large satellite also stabilizes the planet's tilt; without this effect, the variation in tilt would be chaotic, probably making complex life forms on land impossible.

 If the Earth had no Moon, the ocean tides resulting solely from the Sun's gravity would be only half that of the lunar tides.
 A large satellite gives rise to tidal pools, which may be essential for the formation of complex life, though this is far from certain.

 A large satellite also increases the likelihood of plate tectonics through the effect of tidal forces on the planet's crust.
 The impact that formed the Moon may also have initiated plate tectonics, without which the continental crust would cover the entire planet, leaving no room for oceanic crust.
 It is possible that the large-scale mantle convection needed to drive plate tectonics could not have emerged if the crust had a uniform composition.
 A further theory indicates that such a large moon may also contribute to maintaining a planet's magnetic shield by continually acting upon a metallic planetary core as dynamo, thus protecting the surface of the planet from charged particles and cosmic rays, and helping to ensure the atmosphere is not stripped over time by solar winds.